ManchalaSashank/ChatApp/README.md

 ## 🚀 Project Description

 **Relay** is a modern, real-time messaging web application that mimics the feel of today’s top messaging platforms.
-With secure authentication, dynamic WebSocket-based communication, and a polished responsive UI, it delivers a seamless chat experience.
+With secure authentication, dynamic **Socket.IO-based** communication, and a polished responsive UI, it delivers a seamless chat experience.
 Whether you’re sending text, photos, or videos, everything happens in real-time — no refresh required.

-The project demonstrates full-stack proficiency with features like JWT-based authentication, password hashing via `bcryptjs`, file uploads to **Cloudinary**, and live updates via **native WebSockets** — all built around a **clean modular architecture** in both frontend and backend.
+The project demonstrates full-stack proficiency with features like JWT-based authentication, password hashing via `bcryptjs`, file uploads to **Cloudinary**, and live updates via **Socket.IO** — all built around a **clean modular architecture** in both frontend and backend.

 ---

 ## ✨ Key Features

 **User Authentication:**